mingliu68/Daily_Coding_Problem/Problem_Sets_500_599/DC_564_airbnb_hard/notes.md

                             * [8,5,3] and [5,3] are base cases, so return 11 (8 and 3) and 5 (5)respectively
                             * [7,8,5,3] will then return the maximum value between (0 + 11) and (7 + 5), which is 12

-                * we can now retrieve values from our cache / memoization table for both [7,8,5,3] and [8,5,3], they are 12 and 11 respectively
+                * We can now retrieve values from our cache / memoization table to solve for [4,7,8,5,3]
+                * Values for both [7,8,5,3] and [8,5,3] are 12 and 11 respectively
                 * [4,7,8,5,3] will then return the maximum value between (0 + 12) and (4 + 11), which is 15

-    * Continue to retrieve values from our cache / memoization table for both [4,7,8,5,3] and [7,8,5,3] sub arrays, and they are 15 and 12 respectively
+    * Continue to retrieve values from our cache / memoization table to solve for [2,4,7,8,5,3]
+    * Values for both [4,7,8,5,3] and [7,8,5,3] sub arrays are 15 and 12 respectively
     * [2,4,7,8,5,3] will then return the maximum value between (0 + 15) and (2 + 12), which is 15
 ```
 cache / memoization table